Assistance programs Middlesex County Massachusetts.

 Cash assistance - The state works closely with the county as well as local governments in Lowell and Cambridge to administer public aid.
 Programs range from cash and grants to pay heating and energy bills to free food for seniors, children, and low income families from SNAP and other resources.

 Cambridge, Lowell, and all Middlesex County Massachusetts families can get access to statewide resources. they include free foreclosure counseling, utility help, rent assistance, food and other financial aid from these statewide programs.

-Homeowners Options for Massachusetts Elders (HOME), which can be reached at (413) 443 - 7138, provides loss mitigation / anti-foreclosure counseling.
+Homeowners Options for Massachusetts Elders (HOME), which can be reached at (978) 970-0012 or (413) 443 - 7138, provides loss mitigation / anti-foreclosure counseling.
 They also offer help with FHA loans and assist potential home buyers.
 Or learn about homeless prevention, legal advice, and mortgage help.
 Also learn about Massachusetts foreclosure programs.

 Another non-profit housing agency is Metropolitan Boston Housing Partnership, Inc. The programs they run include rent payment assistance, foreclosure information, mortgage and loan delinquency.
 There is also free default resolution counseling as well as credit repair services.
 Dial (800) 272 - 0990.

 Homeowners across Middlesex County, and specifically people in the Cambridge area, can receive confidential one-on-one foreclosure counseling.
 Middlessex County MA residents can also get information on how to get help paying their mortgage from Chase.
 The lender has opened a home loan counseling center in the region.
 More Chase Cambridge homeownership center.

 In addition to those organizations, the region is also served by a number of non-profit credit and housing counseling organizations.
 They offer individuals a number of solutions to their housing or debt problems.
 Find a list of Middlesex free credit counseling agencies.